bcgov/bcgov-r-geo-workshop/README.md

 ------

 ### Course Materials
-**If you are a course attendant, please note that course materials should be downloaded after November 5th**
+**If you are a course attendee, please note that course materials should be downloaded after November 5th**

 To download course materials and open an instance of RStudio, please run this code: